Koodous/docs.koodous.com/docs/feed/detected.md

 ```

 The unzip command will generate as many ```json``` files as analysis were made in that period of time.
-The analysis' JSON format follows the same structure as the one you can obtain from the "Analysis report" tab on each sample.
+The analyses' JSON format follows the same structure as the one you can obtain from the "Analysis report" tab on each sample.